blabes/TrayTemperature/README.md

 For now you'll have to build it yourself.
 Grab Qt Creator and go to town.

 # Application Screenshots
-- The temperature, with or without degree symbol
+- The temperature in the system tray, with or without degree symbol
 ![Temperature only](/../screenshots/TrayTemperature%20taskbar.png?raw=true "Temperature only")
 ![Temperature with degree symbol](/../screenshots/TrayTemperature%20tooltip%20degree.png?raw=true "Temperature with degree symbol")